 Are you able to identify more than just your technical skills in an interview?
-Employers look for candidates who are not only capable workers, but are also cooperative workers.
-A solid set of soft skills are highly valuable in the eyes of an interviewer.
-Technical skills are acquired through training and experience (operating and driving machinery, set up machine and light facilities, keep daily logs, etc).
+Employers look for candidates who are not only capable workers but are also cooperative workers.
+A robust set of soft skills are highly valuable in the eyes of an interviewer.
+You acquire technical skills through training and experience (operating and driving machinery, set up machine and light facilities, keep daily logs, etc.).
 Soft skills are transferable skills that relate to communication, personality, and character.
-Employers value soft skills because you can teach someone how to perform a task, but you can’t teach someone how to have good character traits.
+Employers value soft skills because you can teach someone how to perform a task, but you can’t instruct someone how to have good character traits.

-Do you remain positive under pressure and in difficult situations?
+Do you remain positive under pressure and in stressful situations?
 A positive attitude is contagious.
-When one person remains calm and positive in chaotic situations, it’s easier for others to calm down and deal positively with the issue too.
+When one person remains calm and confident in chaotic circumstances, it’s easier for others to calm down and deal positively with the issue too.
 When you come to work with a positive attitude, you set the standard and motivate others to follow suit.
 Can you describe a situation where your positive energy helped direct a stressful situation?

 Organization skills are valuable in every job, whether you’re a team member or the leader.
 Keeping a neat workspace, managing your time, filing forms correctly, and sorting materials are all examples of tasks that require solid organizational skills.
 Take a moment and look around you; is your home organized?
 Is your car tidy?
 Even more important, is your mind organized?